zakuArbor/proxyAuth/doc/week03/Arslan_Log_Week3.md

 Segmentation fault (core dumped)
 ```
 * The seg fault occured, when callinng the sdp_record_register().
 It register the bluetooth service in SDP using BlueZ.
 Apparently, the seg fault is coming from broken stptool in BLuez.
-* Run this command and enter your sudo password
+* Run this command and enter your sudo password (if asked)
 ```
 $ sudo vim /etc/systemd/system/dbus-org.bluez.service
 Welcome arslan